Landscape Management Strategy

-The Judgeford Hills Zone is not proposed to be altered as a result of the proposed Landscape Management Strategy (at the request of the landowners).
+The Judgeford Hills Zone is not proposed to be altered as a result of the Landscape Management Strategy for Rural and Open Space Areas (at the request of the landowners).
 This zone resulted from a private plan change request, and landscape matters were addressed within the specific zone provisions for that zone.

-Details of proposed Landscape Management Strategy, including the background technical report and maps, may be viewed at:
+Details of Landscape Management Strategy for Rural and Open Space Areas, including the background technical report and maps, may be viewed at:

 - Porirua City Council, Administration Building, Cobham Court, Porirua City.

 - Porirua Library, Cnr.
 Norrie and Parumoana St, Porirua.

 - All Suburban libraries within the Porirua City administrative area.

 Files for downloading

 If you have any queries regarding the Strategy, please call us on phone (04) 237 5089.